 Guidelines can be found on the school website:

 Once a student is registered, it is imperative that ONLY the counselor or the principal alter the schedule.
-The only way a schedule will be changed, once a due date has passed, is by teacher recommendation (no fee assessed) or by parent request and payment of a $10.00 fee for each class changed.
+The only way a schedule will be changed, once a semester has begun, is by teacher recommendation (no fee assessed), addition of a college course or by parent request and payment of a $10.00 fee for each class changed.
 Each schedule change will be considered on the individual merits of need.
 Desire to switch to a more preferred teacher, or to be in classes with friends are NOT considered valid reasons for schedule changes.
-No student will be allowed to drop from a course once he/she is enrolled except upon teacher recommendation.
+No student will be allowed to drop from a course after nine days into the semester.

 Student Check-Out Procedure